OSGeo/grass-website/README.md

-# Hugo-based website for GRASS GIS
+# Hugo theme for GRASS GIS website

 ## How to build your own